Cambridge-ICCS/cambridge-iccs.github.io/summerschool24.md

 </p>
 <p class="pre-reqs">
 <b>Pre-requisites:</b> Install git on your computer, set up a Github account and the SSH key and MFA.<br />
-You can follow the steps from here: https://swcarpentry.github.io/git-novice/ as well as https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
+You can follow the steps from here: <a href="https://swcarpentry.github.io/git-novice/">https://swcarpentry.github.io/git-novice/</a> as well as <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account">https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account</a>.
 </p>
 </div>